maartenba/myget-documentation/package-managers/nuget.md

 ## Connecting to a NuGet feed

+public feed, private feed with basic auth, pre-authenticated feed URL

 ### Credential Provider for Visual Studio

+inspiration: http://docs.myget.org/docs/reference/credential-provider-for-visual-studio but needs to be nicer

 ## Creating NuGet/.NET Core packages

+could have links to the NuGet documentation

 ## Publishing to MyGet